 The interpreter that we talked about a few moments ago is active in all of us.
 It explains our behavior by constructing stories from events we experience.
 It’s our inner voice or monologue, and it helps us understand our own choices and ourselves.
 For split-brain patients, the interpreter chooses to confabulate a meaning instead of admitting that it doesn’t have one.
 And research suggests that all of us might be prone to confabulating, and we won’t even know we’re doing it.
 None of us is immune, particularly when it comes to justifying the many instinctual or intuitive decisions that we’re forced to make every day.

 Engaging my left arm in an acting exercise doesn’t mean that my right hemisphere is now dominating all the other processes that my brain is working on.
 It might help me become less inhibited and have other psychological effects, but it’s not going to suddenly make me pay more attention to prosody, for example, just because I’m engaging my right motor cortex.

-Just as Michael Gazzaniga’s interpreter theory suggests, a part of our brain observes our behavior and constructs a plausible story that we then sell to ourselves as the truth.
+Just as Michael Gazzaniga’s interpreter theory suggests, a part of our brain observes our behavior and constructs a plausible story that we then sell to ourselves as the truth, in true right brain vs. left brain fashion.
 We relay that story to others, sometimes in surprisingly elaborate detail.
 And so, ironically, if this interpreter is primarily located in the left hemisphere, it just might be that much of our creativity comes from the construction of these left-sided stories.